<Housing Authority, The Projects>

 End Year : 1999

 In 1939, Charlotte Court was the name selected for the public housing complex for African Americans in Lexington, KY.
 The complex was named after African American Aunt Charlotte, who had purchased William "King" Solomon [who was white] when he was sold as a slave in 1833.
 The Negro Civic League of Lexington objected to the name and wanted the housing complex to be named after a better known African American, but the name was not changed.
 Charlotte Court was funded by a federal grant of $900,000.
 The complex was located on 24 acres on Georgetown Road, replacing what the City of Lexington referred to as a slum area.
-There were 52 apartment buildings in Charlotte Court, and the complex had the first library in Lexington specifically for African Americans, which opened March 1940.
+There were 52 apartment buildings in Charlotte Court, and the complex had the one of the first libraries in Lexington specifically for African Americans, which opened March 1940.
 Charlotte Court was home to many African American children who would leave the area and do well in life.
 There is a picture of a children's birthday party that took place in the 1950s in G. Smith's book Black American Series: Lexington Kentucky.
 Over many decades, Charlotte Court became a high crime area and the buildings were in desperate need of repairs; it was again referred to as a slum area.
 In 1998, the city of Lexington received a $19 million HUD grant for public housing revitalization; Charlotte Court was razed.
 New individual housing was constructed and the area was renamed Arbor Grove.
 For more see the public housing article in The Lexington Herald, 06/01/1939, p.
 1, col. 4; "Different name sought for Charlotte Courts," The Lexington Leader, 06/24/1940, p.
 3, col. 1; Lexington, Queen of the Bluegrass, by R. Hollingsworth; and Library Service to African Americans in Kentucky, by R. F. Jones.
 See also the NKAA entry for Segregated Public Housing Projects in Kentucky.

 Subjects: Housing Authority, The Projects, Librarians, Library Collections, Libraries, Housing, Fair Housing, Open Housing, Housing Agencies